ftonneau/eak/README.md

 Kakoune's operations (especially those that involve multiple selections) and please **become familiar with the default keymap**.

-Many of Kakoune's default key combinations (for example, those without `Alt-Shift`) **remain valid in Eak**, and writing shareable plugins requires knowing the default keymap anyway, so you cannot skip this familiarization phase.
+Many of Kakoune's default key combinations **remain valid in Eak**, and writing shareable plugins requires knowing the default keymap anyway, so you cannot skip this familiarization phase.

-Once you are familiar with Kakoune, you may consider using Eak if (and only if) the prevalence of modifiers in the default keymap bothers you.
+Once you are familiar with Kakoune's mode of operation, you may consider using Eak if (and only if) the prevalence of modifiers in the default keymap bothers you.

 # Installation